Books for 11 Year Old Boys (That Actually Kept My Son Reading)

 Amulet Series by Kazu Kibuishi

-Amulet was one of the first longer graphic novel series my son really stuck with.
-He was all in on Emily’s journey and kept asking when the next book would be ready.
+Amulet was one of the first longer graphic novel series he actually followed through on.
+He kept asking when the next book would be available.

 Wonder by R.J.
 Palacio